cs3110/textbook/interp/subst_lambda.md

 ```
 With call by name, `e2` does not have to be reduced to a value;
 that can lead to greater efficiency if the value of `e2` is never
 needed.
-But for now, let's proceed with call by value.

 Now we need to define the substitution operation for the lambda
 calculus.
+We'd like a definition that works for either call by
+name or call by value.
 Inspired by our definition for SimPL, here's
 the beginning of a definition:
 ```
 x{e/x} = e